czbiohub-sf/DeepGenotype/README.md

 # DeepGenotype
-Calculate genotype outcome frequencies in CRISPR genome editing experiments with deep sequencing reads
+Calculate the outcome genotype frequencies in CRISPR genome editing experiments using deep sequencing reads.

 ## Features
 - Genotypes are in respective to protein expressiblity.